Matthew-HMS/baha_login/README.md

 <br>

 ### Set up your account and password
 1. Go to your "Setting" page in the repository you just forked.
 Then, find the "Secrets and Variables" on the left side.
-Clisk "Actions"
+Click "Actions"
 <br>
 <img src = "https://github.com/Matthew-HMS/baha_login/blob/main/readme_img/secrets.png">
 <br>